tommyettinger/anim8-gdx/README.md

 approach seems to avoid lossy compression on Imgur.
 Those use AnimatedGif's new fastAnalysis option; you can compare them with fastAnalysis set to false [here on Imgur](https://imgur.com/a/YDsAOVy).
 Running with fastAnalysis set to true (and also generating APNG images on the side) took about 40 seconds; with fastAnalysis false, about 129 seconds.

+If the animated PNG files aren't... animating... you can blame Imgur for that.
+If I can get GIF files to upload losslessly there or somewhere else, I will try some alternative.
+The previews also aren't up-to-date with the most recent dithering algorithms here, such as a changed version of LOAF and the new OVERBOARD dither.

 Some more .gif animations were made with the new fastAnalysis option; you can compare with fastAnalysis set to true [here on Imgur](https://imgur.com/a/nDwYNcP), and with fastAnalysis false [here on Imgur](https://imgur.com/a/TiyBZex).